orlando-arciniegas/pets_dashboard/README.md

 # Get Started with the Dashboard

-In the project directory "webR4", you should follow the next steps:
+In the project directory, you should follow the next steps:

 ### `npm install`